Burak-Ibrahim-Unal/FullStack_Workshop/FriendshipApp/Readme.md

 $ ng serve
 ```

-To run this project's backend side, firstly install dotnet sdk 5 and than:
+To run this project's backend side, firstly install dotnet sdk 5 and than open Api folder with your ide's terminal:
 ```
 $ dotnet run